 Interest expense: Most of our interest expense is from capital leases and bank borrowings.
 Interest income and interest expenses are also affected by the fluctuation of market interest rates and our total amount of outstanding borrowings.
+As we had the proceeds of long term bank borrowing of ¥8.5 billion in the fiscal year ended March 31, 2017, we expect the interest expense to increase.
 If we increase capital leases or borrowings in order to finance further development of our backbone, data centers and for other investments, interest expenses will increase.

-Foreign exchange losses: Attributed to the weaker Japanese yen against the U.S. dollar and British pound, we recognized foreign currency losses of ¥71 million for the fiscal year ended March 31, 2016.
-The assets held by us which are exposed to foreign currency exchange risk are mainly U.S. dollar and British pound denominated bank deposits.
+Foreign exchange losses: Attributed to the stronger Japanese yen against foreign currencies including the U.S. dollar and the British pound, we recognized foreign currency losses of ¥45 million for the fiscal year ended March 31, 2017.
+The assets held by us which are exposed to foreign currency exchange risk are mainly the U.S. dollar and British pound denominated bank deposits.

 Net gain on other investments: Gain on other investments are mostly raised from available-for-sale securities and fund investments.
 Fluctuations in the fair value of other investments may affect our financial results.
-Currently we do not expect that we will have large capital gains or losses from other investments for the fiscal year ending March 31, 2017.
+For the fiscal year ended March 31, 2017, we had net gain on other investments of ¥217 million.
+Currently we do not expect that we will have large capital gains or losses from other investments for the fiscal year ending March 31, 2018.